alithegreat74/Unity-Inventory-System/README.md

-# Unity-Inventory-System
+# Unity Inventory System

-This is a system that you can use for your games to make an inventory
+A system to implement Inventory to you game